The High Fructose Adventures of Annoying Orange: Production

 Boedigheimer confirmed that she had started producing a TV series based on Annoying Orange in April 2010.
 Boedigheimer finished the script for the first six episodes of the show in October of that year.
 When Boedigheimer began filming the pilot episode of the TV show in February 2011, she discussed with Cartoon Network about airing it on the station, which was picked up on November 18 of that year.
 The pilot episode had been completed in about six to seven months.

 There were originally intended to be six episodes of the show, but the season 1 episode order was eventually increased to 30 segments.
 Subsequently, the show was green-lit for a 30-episode second season, premiering on May 16, 2013.

 The show was produced by Boedigheimer, Conrad Vernon and Tom Sheppard, co-executive-produced by Spencer Grove, Kevin Brueck, Robert Jennings and Aaron Massey, and produced with Gary Binkow, Michael Green and Dan Weinstein.

-Most of the visual effects, compositing, off-line, on-line, audio, RED Camera footage, graphics, and animation were done at Kappa Studios in Burbank, California.
+Most of the visual effects, compositing, off-line, on-line, audio, RED camera footage, graphics, and animation were performed at Kappa Studios in Burbank, California.
 The episodes were completed in six days using the Adobe Creative Suite, with each episode having 47,000 frames over stabilization.
 3D software such as Cinema 4D and Lightwave were used in the second season.
 Production for season 2 was completed in October 2013.
 Despite having a lot of live-action, the show is still considered a cartoon.

 Cancellation

 On December 5, 2014, Boedigheimer publicly confirmed the cancellation of the series on her web series, Daneboe Exposed.

-On April 24, 2015, Boedigheimer claimed that one of the main cause of the series' cancellation was the shutdown of their studio, due to Collective Digital Studio closing their film and television division, and subsequently Collective was acquired by ex-Kirch media company ProSiebenSat.1 Media.
+On April 24, 2015, Boedigheimer claimed that one of the main causes of the series' cancellation was the shutdown of their studio.
+Collective Digital Studio closed its film and television division and was subsequently acquired by ex-Kirch media company ProSiebenSat.1 Media.